FFXIV - Upgrade to Full Game

 Steam Registration Codes are located in your library, under the game options.
 Click the cog, or right click FFXIV in the list, then go to Manage and then click CD Keys.

-(Having trouble locating the code?)
+( Having trouble locating the code? )

-Step Five – Subscriptions:
+Step Five - Enter Recruit-a-Friend Codes:

 Now that you own the game you’ll need to start paying monthly fees.